 If you have the option to continue working, you may want to consider delaying retirement for a couple of years.
 By doing so, you not only eliminate the need to withdraw from your portfolio, but you may be able to contribute more dollars into your retirement accounts.
 Certainly, not everyone has this option but if you do, it is worth considering.
 If you are feeling burnt out or unable to keep your current pace at your job, even continuing your employment part-time can be a great way to transition into retirement.

-Remember in times like these there are professionals who can help.
-If you need help deciding on an appropriate allocation, withdrawal amount, or any other strategies mentioned above, consider reaching out to a Certified Financial Planner or investment professional who works in a fiduciary capacity meaning they are bound to put your interest ahead of their own.
-Market downturns can be unnerving, but by reaching out to a professional, you increase chances of avoiding emotional mistakes and the financial consequences that come with them.
+Remember in times like these there are many online resources like calculators and professionals who can help.
+If you need help deciding on an appropriate allocation, withdrawal amount, or any other strategies mentioned above, consider using online financial tools or resources.
+They are budget-friendly and can provide you quick results at your own time.
+If you need a professional to speak with, consider reaching out to a Certified Financial Planner or an investment professional who works in a fiduciary capacity, they are bound to put your interest ahead of their own.
+Market downturns can be unnerving, but by using online tools or contacting a professional, you increase chances of avoiding emotional mistakes and the financial consequences that come with them.